-Section 2 has shown that Path functions are not encoded outside verb roots in Yucatec, and that the verbal core of a Motion event description must be headed by a verb of "inherently directed motion" (Levin, 1993: 263), which aspectual tests identify as a state-change verb, i.e., a change-of-location (CoL) verb.
-This and the following sections are dedicated to making the case that Path functions are not lexicalized in Yucatec CoL verbs either, and are therefore not expressed at all in Yucatec - put differently, the case for a consistent framing of Motion as CoL, not Translational Motion (T-Motion), in this language.
+The previous section has shown that Path functions are not encoded outside verb roots in Yucatec, and that the verbal core of a Motion event description must be headed by a verb of "inherently directed motion" (Levin, 1993: 263), which aspectual tests identify as a State-Change verb, i.e., a CoL verb.
+This and the following sections make the case that Path functions are not lexicalized in Yucatec CoL verbs either, and are therefore not expressed in Yucatec-put differently, the case for a consistent framing of Motion as CoL, not T-Motion, in this language.
 The most direct source of evidence is presented in this section: the applicability of verbal cores and clauses projected from CoL verbs to scenarios that involve CoL, but not T-Motion, of the Figure with respect to the Ground, along the lines of Kita's (1999) work on Japanese hairu and deru, as discussed in the introduction.
 The following sections examine additional evidence of a more indirect nature.
-The impossibility of composing complex Path functions, the underspecification of CoL with respect to Route Paths, and the lack of "Fictive Motion" and spatio-temporal metaphors involving Path functions are all readily understood as consequences of the absence of Path encoding.
+The impossibility of composing complex Path functions, the underspecification of CoL with respect to Route Paths, and the lack of "Fictive Motion" and spatiotemporal metaphors involving Path functions are all readily understood as consequences of the absence of Path encoding.